Captive Bred

 Captive Care

-• Temperature & Humidity: Maintain a gradient of 80–85°F (27–29°C), with a basking area of 88–92°F (31–33°C).
-Nighttime drops to 75–78°F (24–26°C) are acceptable.
-Humidity should remain between 55–70%, with access to a large water dish.
+Temperature and Humidity: Maintain an ambient temperature range of 80–85°F (27–29°C), with a basking area of 88–92°F (31–33°C).
+Nighttime temperatures may drop to 75–78°F (24–26°C).
+Humidity should remain between 55–70%, supported by a large water dish and occasional misting.

 Genetics Note